11 Best Hello Songs For Toddlers And Preschoolers

 Image: IStock

-The train-themed hello song can get the children into a cheerful mood.
+This is one of the train-themed hello and good morning songs for preschoolers that can get the children into a cheerful mood.
 Children especially enjoy saying the words, “Choo, choo!”
 The song also allows teachers to greet their students by calling out their names in the song.

 Lyrics: